-C. Additional objects in the data sample
+C. Additional Objects in the Data Sample

-We have searched the γb data sample for other unusual characteristics.
+We have searched the $\gamma b$ data sample for other unusual characteristics.
 The creation and decay of heavy squarks, for example, could produce an excess of events with multiple jets.
-In Fig. 7 we histogram the number of events with N or more jets.
+In Figure 7 we histogram the number of events with N or more jets.
 Table VIII presents the numbers of events observed and expected.
 Some backgrounds are negative due to the large statistical fluctuations of the fake photon background.
-When all backgrounds are included the distribution in the number of jets in the data is consistent with that from the background.
+When all backgrounds are included the distribution in the number of jets in the data is consistent with that from background.